Pranith1Kumar/Lex-Rail/README.md

 to store and retrieve user data and chatbot responses.
 5. Frontend Framework: The chatbot uses a frontend framework such as React or Angular to provide a user-friendly interface.

 Project Timeline:
 The project timeline is estimated to be 12 weeks, with the following milestones:
-1. Week 1-2: Project planning and requirements gathering
+1. Project planning and requirements gathering
-2. Week 3-4: Design and development of the chatbot's NLP capabilities using AWS Lex
+2. Design and development of the chatbot's NLP capabilities using AWS Lex
-3. Week 5-6: Integration with AWS services such as AWS Lambda, Amazon S3, and Amazon DynamoDB
+3. Integration with AWS services such as AWS Lambda, Amazon S3, and Amazon DynamoDB
-4. Week 7-8: Development of the chatbot's user-friendly interface using a frontend framework
+4. Development of the chatbot's user-friendly interface using a frontend framework
-5. Week 9-10: Testing and debugging of the chatbot
+5. Testing and debugging of the chatbot
-6. Week 11-12: Deployment and maintenance of the chatbot Project Deliverables:
+6. Deployment and maintenance of the chatbot
+Project Deliverables:
 1. A fully functional Railway Chatbot using AWS Lex
 2. A user-friendly interface that simplifies customer interactions and improves efficiency